GoInterject/GoInterject.github.io/wAbout/privacy-policy.md

 Interject™ (“Interject,” “we,” or “us”) respects your privacy.
 This Privacy Policy Statement (“Privacy Policy”) describes the ways we collect information from and about you, and what we do with the information, so that you may decide whether or not to provide information to us.
 By accessing our websites, or purchasing and using our products or services, you agree to this Privacy Policy in addition to any other agreements we might have with you.
 In the event that such agreements contain terms conflicting with this Privacy Policy, the terms of those agreements will prevail.

+This Privacy Policy includes Interject’s Privacy Policy Statement and the Privacy Shield Notice.

 ### Our Collection of your Information

+Personal Information

-Personal Information The information we collect may include your personal information, such as your name, contact information, IP addresses, product and service selections, and other things that identify you.
+The information we collect may include your personal information, such as your name, contact information, IP addresses, product and service selections, and other things that identify you.
 We collect personal information from you at several different points, including but not limited to the following:

 - when we correspond with you as a customer or prospective customer
 - when you visit our website and install our products